-If you are married and then marry someone else without obtaining a divorce you are breaking the law in the United States and in many other countries.
+If you are married and then marry someone else without obtaining a divorce, you are breaking a federal law in the United States.
 The correct term for this illegal act is bigamy.
 The law states that marriage is a legal contract, but by marrying again, you are effectively breaking your first contract of marriage and then entering into the second contract illegally.

 Bigamy is a class C felony, which in theory could mean that if you are convicted of bigamy in the United States, you could receive a fine of up to $100,000 or imprisonment for up to 40 years.
 The circumstances of the bigamy and the state in which it was committed have an effect on the sentence or punishment that is given.

 Bigamy and Religion

 In 1878, the U.S. Supreme Court ruled that polygamy among Mormons violated the law and religious liberty could not be used as a defense.
-The same principle applies to Muslims or any other religions that have polygamy or bigamy as part of their practice.
+The same principle applies to Muslims and any other religions that incorporate polygamy or bigamy into their faith.

-Bigamy, Tolerance & Technicalities
+Bigamy, Tolerance and Technicalities